Deleting evidence vs protecting yourself — what's legal and what's not

 Securing access going forward is not evidence destruction.
 Changing passwords, revoking shared account access, enabling two-factor authentication: these protect you from ongoing surveillance without touching anything that already exists.

 Moving to secure communications for future conversations is not evidence destruction.
 Using Signal or Proton Mail going forward creates no preservation obligation for communications that haven’t happened yet.
-(See: assume your devices are already compromised.)
+Choosing the right channel for the right conversation is covered in Signal versus ProtonMail versus Wire.

 Removing yourself from data broker sites is not evidence destruction.
 It closes exposure to public information about your address and contact details.
 It has no effect on anything relevant to proceedings.